 On the south-west side of Sardinia, far away from the megayachts, the Italian playboys and Arab oligarchs on the crowded Costa Smeralda beaches in the north-east, one can find the quiet coastal stretches of the Costa Verde.
 With their wild natural beauty and ever restless seas, the Costa Verde beaches are some of the most unspoilt beaches of the Mediterranean island.
 Below, you’ll find an overview of the beaches of south west Sardinia.

-Beaches of South West Sardinia - Iglesias
+South West Sardinia - Iglesias

 Iglesias is a beautiful historic destination in south-west Sardinia with a rich Spanish culture that buzzes with energy in the summer months.
-Even in winter it retains its charm and is a quieter place to relax.
-For visitors to Sardinia some time spent in Iglesias is a wonderful way to experience local culture and hospitality.

 Beaches Near Iglesias